top of page

 Gemini GI JOE 2019-07-17 at 8.04.19 AM.j

 To lead our trip back into time, I discovered this very nice and informative video from CBS Sunday Morning about Apollo.
-And this great video SATURN V GREAT DOCUMENTARY about 5 mins: A beast comes alive.
-Here is a novel movie with stunning shots in First Man (2018 5 mins).

-It is incredible but the whole nation fifty years ago was wrapped up in outer space with the theme of exploration more evident than today; even Disneyland (in California) had its rides geared more on the exploration theme than just mere fantasy, due to the foresight of Walt Disney, such as the ride to the Moon (which was replaced by Mission to Mars and then the iconic Space Mountain, and we can even add Monsanto's Adventure Thru Inner Space, which just celebrated its own 50th Anniversary.)
+Even Disneyland (in California) had its rides geared more on the exploration theme than just mere fantasy, due to the foresight of Walt Disney, such as the ride to the Moon (which was replaced by Mission to Mars and then the iconic Space Mountain.
+We can add Monsanto's Adventure Thru Inner Space, with the original sound byte; and its own 50th Anniversary.
 Mr. Walt Disney once said, "You can dream, create, design and build the most wonderful place in the world...but It takes people to make the dream a reality."
-Disney had a superb imagination and loved bringing happiness to children; few know to his credit he received over 950 honors including France's Legion of Honor and Officer of Academic decorations; Thailand's Order of the Crown; Brazil's Order of the Southern Cross; Mexico's Order of the Aztec Eagles, the Showman of the World Award from the National Associations of Theatre Owners, 48 Academy awards, 7 Emmys, and the Presidential Medal of Freedom.
+Disney had a superb imagination and loved bringing happiness to children; few know to his credit, he received over 950 honors including France's Legion of Honor and Officer of Academic decorations; Thailand's Order of the Crown; Brazil's Order of the Southern Cross; Mexico's Order of the Aztec Eagles, the Showman of the World Award from the National Associations of Theatre Owners, 48 Academy awards, 7 Emmys, and the Presidential Medal of Freedom.
 How much did it cost to visit Disneyland, you may ask?
 Ready for this?
 Entry fee for Disneyland in 1970 was $3.75.
 No such thing as passes.
 We had A to E tickets.
 Rides in A category ( the crummiest) were 10 cents.
 E tickets cost 90 cents.
 That was a time Big Macs cost 49 cents and a regular hamburger 18 cents.

 Lift off.jpg